corda/corda-docs/content/en/docs/corda-enterprise/4.5/tokens-sdk/introduction.md

 See the token template code [here](https://github.com/corda/cordapp-template-kotlin/tree/token-template) for more information.

-## Build Tokens SDK against Corda release branch
+## Build Token SDK against Corda release branch

 Often, in order to use the latest `token-sdk` master you will need to build against a specific Corda release branch until the required changes make it into a Corda release.
 At the time of writing tokens `1.1-SNAPSHOT` requires Corda **THIS IS OUT OF DATE - PLEASE PROVIDE CORRECT INFORMATION**